mariotrianto/1.-Python-Introduction/README.md

    ```
 2. Execute the cells sequentially to follow along with the content.
 3. Modify the code as needed to experiment and learn.

-## License
-This notebook is for educational purposes only.
-Feel free to modify and use it for learning Python.

-## Author
-Mario Trianto